moehriegitt/hob3l/doc/scadformat.md

 definition of the first empty child, which makes `difference` particularly hard to define formally, and confusing to use.
-This extends to `intersection`, too, because that function also ignores any children that have no non-empty child themselves
+This extends to `intersection`, too, because that function also ignores any children that have no non-empty child themselves.

 In essence, the decision of what is the first non-empty child needs semantics.
-In the case of `projection` et.el., emptiness is decided even dynamically at runtime.
+In the case of `projection`, emptiness is decided even dynamically at runtime.

 The following defines recursively a predicate `FNEC` to define the 'first non-empty child' of a syntax tree.